Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

-- The article Cruets by Patte and Peter Tomilinson stated that cruets were blown or molded into cylindrical shapes, pear shapes or mallets and had tapering necks.
+- The article Cruets by Patte and Peter Tomlinson stated that cruets were blown or molded into cylindrical shapes, pear shapes, or mallets and had tapering necks.
 Intricate patterns were etched into the glass of both the vessel and stopper.

 - One silver set with two cruets and three casters was believed to have been used by the Earl of Warwick, England, in 1715.
 Soon after, sets with that number of vessels were called Warwick cruets.

 - Elegant, intricately designed stands or frames were invented in 1720.
 They had control handles for carrying and feet for standing on the dining table or sideboard.
 Accompanying cruets were narrower and void of handles so they could sit better.

 - The size of a set depended on the number of cruets and casters for which it was made.

 - A typical cruet set had a combination of five to seven containers.